aws-samples/dynamic-image-handler-poc/README.md

 ### Cleanup

 Make sure to detach all policies from the role created.
-Then execute the below comman.
+Then execute the below command.

 ```
 cdk destroy